 The Wireless Netgear router is widely used but it poses security concerns.
 Securing this router can be a major concern because the IP, admin username, password and username are all stored in it.
 The below article has the default Netgear router address which must be secured from hackers.
 Read on for all the information and necessary steps on how to secure this router.

-It is highly recommended to secure your router to restrict users, or allowing only trusted users to access your wireless network.
-If you have just purchased a Netgear router and it is not secured - which is its default settings - this will let superfluous users to connect and steal your wireless internet connection and also access your machine to hack and steal your data.
+It is highly recommended to secure your router to restrict users or allow only trusted users to access your wireless network.
+If you have just purchased a NetGear router and it is not secured - which is its default settings - this will let superfluous users connect and steal your wireless internet connection and also access your machine to hack and steal your data.

 - Before starting, you should access your wireless router's settings and configuration page

 The default address for your Wireless NetGear Router is:

 (depending upon the IP address of the router).

 This address should be entered on a web browser.

 - You will be asked to enter the:

 - Username: admin (default)